 - Using Proc Append

-- Using multiple SET statements in Data step
+- Using multiple SET statements in the Data step

 - Using SQL Union

 Method 1.
 Using a FILENAME Statement

 FILENAME statement can be used for interleaving.
 You can use a FILENAME statement to concatenate raw data files by assigning a single fileref to the raw data files you want to combine.
 When the fileref is specified in an INFILE statement, each raw data file that has been referenced can be sequentially read into a data set using an INPUT statement.